 When you're stuck on what to write, the AI generates topic ideas and outlines.
 You provide a general subject or goal, and it returns multiple content angles to explore.

 The outline feature breaks down complex topics into sections with suggested talking points.
 Both tools give you a framework to build from instead of starting completely blank.
+You can also use the Grammarly AI chat interface to have a back-and-forth conversation about your topic, asking follow-up questions to narrow your angle before committing to a structure.

 The AI doesn't replace your expertise.
 It speeds up the parts of writing that typically slow you down.